-(see Sutarman, 2014 for types and forms of demonstratives in Sasak language).
-However, it is undeniable that Sasak language has level of language involving noble language used by noble people and common language used by non- noble people.
+2020).
+Every dialect has the same concept of deictic contrast even though the type and forms of demonstrative may vary (see Sutarman, 2014 for types and forms of demonstratives in Sasak language).
+However, it is undeniable that the Sasak language has a level of language involving noble language used by noble people and common language used by non-noble people.

-The existence of language level in Sasak language truly influences the deictic system of demonstrative; the common Sasak language applies three-way system while the noble language uses two-way system.
-This case evokes the curiosity on how the concept of noble language demonstrative covers the concept of deictic contrast in common Sasak language.
+The existence of language level in the Sasak language truly influences the deictic system of demonstrative; the common Sasaklanguage applies a three-way system while the noble language uses a two-way system.
+This case evokes curiosity about how the concept of noble language demonstrative covers the concept of deictic contrast in commonSasak language.
 Furthermore, this paper also aims to find out the types and forms of demonstrative in noble language due to its differences in deictic contrast.
-Besides the two purposes above, this research also provides the facts that the common Sasak language also accommodates two-deictic system spoken in particular area in Lombok.
+Besides the two purposes above, this research also provides the fact that the common Sasaklanguage also accommodates the two-deictic system spoken in a particular area in Lombok.